Can You Buy a House with an LLC and Rent It to Yourself?

 Buying a house with an LLC comes with multiple financial implications and tax considerations.
 However, this becomes significantly more complicated when you want to rent a house to yourself.

 It is possible to live in your own rental property, but there are significant drawbacks to consider first.
+There are also risks involved, including potential legal, financial, and tax complexities, such as additional paperwork and structural challenges that can arise when combining personal residence with rental property ownership.
 Here’s what you need to know.

 The first step to living in your own rental property is to draft a lease agreement for yourself.
 It might sound absurd, but you need to go through all of the formal steps that you would for a standard tenant.
 You can refer to this rental agreement when you file your taxes, if you get audited, or if you need to comply with any regulations in your area.